 In the final section, we explore two potential mechanisms that can explain the growing investment gap that we document for the recovery period.
-The first mechanism is related to a shift in competition dynamics.
-During the crisis cash-rich SMEs were able to maintain or even increase their productive capacity while their cash-poor rivals were forced to shrink theirs.
-This gave cash-rich firms a competitive edge during the recovery period and allowed them to increase their income, reinvest these earnings and capture more market share over time.
-Cash-rich firms could further advance their competitive position if they could acquire assets at discounted prices from their struggling competitors or if their presence deterred other firms from entering or in-
+The first mechanism relates to a shift in competition dynamics.
+During the crisis, cash-rich SMEs were able to maintain or even increase their productive capacity while their cash-poor rivals were forced to shrink theirs.
+This potentially gave cash-rich firms a competitive edge during the recovery period and allowed them to increase their income, reinvest these earnings and capture more market share over time.
+Cash-rich firms might have further advanced their competitive position if they were able to acquire assets at discounted prices from their struggling competitors or if their presence deterred other firms from entering or investing (Benoit, 1984).
+In addition, they might have exploited the weakness of their cash-poor rivals by strategically investing in R&D, the location of stores and plants, distribution networks or advertising (Campello, 2006) or by lowering their prices (Gilchrist et al., 2017).
+In line with this mechanism, we document a positive effect of pre-crisis cash holdings on market share growth and profits during the crisis which was amplified during the recovery phase.